alec000inspired/merp/ventor_base/doc/index.rst

     - Added the "Ventor Entire Package" setting for Operation Types.

 * 19.0.2.3.0 (2025-10-27)
-    - Added the settings "Scan source location once" to the Warehouse Operations, Batch Picking, Cluster Picking, Wave Picking menus
+    - Added the setting "Scan source location once" to the Warehouse Operations, Batch Picking, Cluster Picking, Wave Picking menus
-    - Added the settings "Blind recheck" to the Order Recheck menu
+    - Added the setting "Blind recheck" to the Order Recheck menu
-    - Added the settings "Group lines" to the Package Management menu
+    - Added the setting "Group lines" to the Package Management menu
-    - Added the settings "Change Lots and S/N" to the Warehouse Operations menu
+    - Added the setting "Change Lots and S/N" to the Warehouse Operations menu
-    - Added the settings "Group lines" to the Batch Picking menu
+    - Added the setting "Group lines" to the Batch Picking menu